yuya-hanzawa/homepage/README.md

 </br>

 ## Improvements
-1. I' m going to add a SSL certificate.

-2. It's not possible to run ansible-play-book after changing the port, so it needs to be fixed for idempotent.
+1. It's not possible to run ansible-play-book after changing the port, so it needs to be fixed for idempotent.

-3. Making homepage more stylish.
+2. Making homepage more stylish.

 </br>